Suhani1104/PDF-using-GAN/README.md

 ## 4. How to Run

-1. Donwload the dataset from Kaggle:
+1. Download the dataset from Kaggle:
 - https://www.kaggle.com/datasets/shrutibhargava94/india-air-quality-data

 Rename it and place in root project folder: